Adelaide Crapsey: Higher education

 Two of Adelaide's sisters died while she was in college.
 Ruth died in 1898 of undulant fever at the age of eleven.
 Emily, with whom Adelaide was closest, died in 1901 of appendicitis at the age of twenty-four.

-Adelaide planned a career in teaching after graduating from Vassar in 1901.
+Crapsey planned a career in teaching after graduating from Vassar in 1901.
 However, before beginning work, she took a year off both "to regain her strength" and "to recover from the shock" of Emily's death."

-After her year off, Adelaide returned to Kemper Hall to teach history and literature in 1903-1904.
+After her year off, Crapsey returned to Kemper Hall to teach history and literature in 1903-1904.
 While there, she suffered chronic fatigue, which was a symptom of her not-yet-diagnosed tuberculosis.
-This caused Adelaide to leave her teaching in 1904, to study at the School of Classical Studies of the American Academy in Rome.
+This caused Crapsey to leave her teaching in 1904, to study at the School of Classical Studies of the American Academy in Rome.
 She supported herself by working occasionally as a lecturer.
 In Rome, she had a great "rebirth of energy and creativeness" in the warm and temperate Italian climate.
 While there, she met a man "who reminded her of her reason for living," which she had been seeking.
-However, the seriousness of her father's situation faced with interviews by the Committee of Investigation of the Diocese of Western New York (his diocese) and possible charges of heresy brought Adelaide back home from Rome in 1905 to support her parents.
+However, the seriousness of her father's situation faced with interviews by the Committee of Investigation of the Diocese of Western New York (his diocese) and possible charges of heresy brought Crapsey back home from Rome in 1905 to support her parents.

-One afternoon, when Adelaide and her mother were in the rectory and her father was out, members of the Committee of Investigation came to ask her father some questions.
-Her mother was "too nervous and worn out from the months in the public eye," so Adelaide offered to serve the men tea.
+One afternoon, when Crapsey and her mother were in the rectory and her father was out, members of the Committee of Investigation came to ask her father some questions.
+Her mother was "too nervous and worn out from the months in the public eye," so Crapsey offered to serve the men tea.
 She "spiked the tea with rum," which probably contributed to their good mood when they left.
-Adelaide's courage in the face of the enemy may have inspired her poem about the biblical Judith:
+Crapsey's courage in the face of the enemy may have inspired her poem about the biblical Judith: